CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 ![mth-Layout](/images/mth_Sep_2020.png)

-It is not an optimal solution if you are using a keyboard other than the US - all special symbols turned by AltGr or AltGr + Shift will be altered.

 Checked on Ubuntu 20.04 after a failed attempt to install math layout with [this method](https://blog.math.coffee/post/20180921/keyboard-layout/).

 If you have Mac or Windows [this](http://insti.physics.sunysb.edu/~siegel/unicode.html) should work.